José Mourinho: 2018–19: Final season in Manchester

 After a poor start to the 2018–19 season which saw Manchester United lose two of their opening three league games for the first time in 26 years, including a 3–0 home loss to Tottenham Hotspur – the heaviest home defeat of his career – an animated Mourinho demanded "respect" from critical journalists and held up three fingers (one for each Premier League trophy he had won as coach), adding: "I won more Premier Leagues alone than the other 19 managers [in the league] together."
 At his next press conference four days later, he said: "I am the manager of the one of the greatest clubs in the world but I'm also one of the greatest managers in the world."

 "Of course.
 Did you never spend time reading the philosopher Hegel?
 He said: 'The truth is in the whole.
 It's always in the whole that you find the truth."

 — Mourinho's response to being asked if he would still be a great coach if he did not win the Premier League title with Manchester United.

 At the end of a Manchester United league game at Mourinho's former club Chelsea on 20 October 2018, Mourinho was involved in a tunnel incident.
-With Chelsea's Ross Barkley scoring a 96th-minute equaliser, a Chelsea coach, Marco Ianni, celebrated the goal by running across the Manchester United bench and clenching his fists close to Mourinho's face.
+With Chelsea's Ross Barkley scoring a 96th-minute equaliser, a Chelsea coach, Marco Ianni, celebrated the goal by running across the United bench and clenching his fists close to Mourinho's face.
 An incensed Mourinho leapt up and attempted to chase Ianni down the tunnel, with security intervening.
 As he sat back down, some Chelsea fans repeatedly (and loudly) started chanting against Mourinho.
 At full-time, Mourinho walked over to United fans and applauded, and on his way back to the tunnel he held up three fingers towards Chelsea fans, reminding them he won three Premier League titles for the club.

 After starting the 2018–19 season with just seven wins in the first 17 Premier League games, leaving Manchester United 19 points behind the league leaders, Mourinho was sacked by the club on 18 December 2018.